StiliyanM/devbg-design-patterns-talk/DesignPatternsDemo/Strategy/README.md

 ## Business Requirements

-This component processes payment requests using different payment providers.
-Each provider has unique fee calculation rules and validation requirements.
+This component calculates fees for payment requests using different payment providers.
+Each provider has unique fee calculation algorithms.

+**Note:** This example focuses on fee calculation only.
+Validation is handled separately using the Specification pattern (see Specification/README.md).

 ### Payment Request